roytornado/Flow-iOS/README.md

 - Logics / operations can be reused easily
 - The logic flows are readable by anyone (including the code reviewers)
 - Each line of codes is meaningfully and avoid ambiguous keywords
-- No more callback hell for complicated async opertions
+- No more callback hell for complicated async operations
 - Debuggable both at development and production stage

 Flow is referencing Composite pattern (https://en.wikipedia.org/wiki/Composite_pattern) and